Friday, July 9, 2010

 “Did you get him?”
 “Waddaya mean, did we get him?
 Does it look like we got him?”
 “He was between us… I swear.”
 “You let him slip past you!”
 “No, you let him slip past you!
 We never saw him!”
 “We would have heard him roll by on the boards!”

 The breeze off the lake was Selestialis.
-I just lay and panted quietly, my mouth hanging open so I did not gasp and listened to them argue.
-The niche in the statue was a tighter fit than when I’d hidden here to wait for Chevenga, but was still barely big enough.
-It had been built for a heroic rendition of an Imperator or a guard so let me tuck in all my bits behind half-raised wings.
+He just lay and panted quietly, mouth hanging open so he didn't gasp and listened to them argue.
+The niche in the statue was a tighter fit than when he’d hidden here to wait for Chevenga, but was still barely big enough.
+It had been built for a heroic rendition of an Imperator or a guard so let him tuck in all his bits behind half-raised wings.
 The statue was cool from being under the shade of the tree.

 “Sera?”
 One of the Sereniteers was speaking to someone.
 OH SHEN.
 SOMEONE SAW ME.
-I clenched my eyes and mouth shut and waited for it all to be over.
+He clenched his eyes and mouth shut and waited for it all to be over.

 _________________________